jeffreysorgen/golf-club-sensors/activity.md

 # Documenting my activity:
 ## Learning about this:
-KiCad, OSHPARK, GitHub, probably GitBASH
+KiCad, LTspice, OSHPARK, GitHub, probably GitBASH
 ## Completed:
 1. **Git** Practicing with Repositories, Branches, Commits, Pull Requests, and Merges with [help from this Guide](https://guides.github.com/activities/hello-world/)
 2. **Markdown** Learned to use [Markdown from this guide](https://guides.github.com/features/mastering-markdown/)